Frequently Asked Questions about Laser Bond Inspection (LBI)

-The laser bond inspection process typically requires a reflection from a back surface.
-This process is most routinely done on relatively flat backed surfaces but can be applied to additional geometries with some calibration.
-Thicknesses in fiber reinforced polymer composites of up to 1 inch have been tested.
-The maximum thickness that can be inspected is dependent on the materials and bond strength.
+Laser Bond Inspection typically requires a back surface reflection to interrogate the bondline.
+The LBI method is most easily performed on flat-backed surfaces, but can be applied to additional geometries with some calibration.
+The maximum thickness that can be inspected is dependent on materials and bond strength.
+Fiber reinforced polymer composites up to one inch thick have been successfully tested.

-The inspection process as currently configured requires approximately 30 seconds per complete inspection.
+As currently configured, each inspection point requires about 30 seconds to complete.
 This is a configurable parameter that can be adjusted to meet specific customer requirements.

 No appreciable heating of the structure occurs.
-The laser beam energy is delivered in such a short duration of time that no significant thermal load is transferred from the plasma to the work piece.
-In addition, the target surface is protected by an overlay of EMAT stickers and protective tape.
+The laser energy is delivered for such a short duration (100-300 nanoseconds) that no significant thermal load is transferred to the work piece.
+In addition, the target surface is protected by an overlay of EMAT sensors and protective tape.
 The short duration of heating during the laser shock process is insufficient to penetrate these protective layers.

 Laser bond inspection has been proven to provide good results on pi joint inspection capability.
 There are limitations on thickness of structures that can be inspected based on the attenuation of the shockwave.